EPI Classroom

 The goal of EPI’s programming is to inspire our students with nature and empower them with science to make a difference in their communities.
 To love nature, students must know nature.
 EPI launched and supports a diverse movement that builds communities that cherish and restore the ecosystems that sustain them.
 Environmental literacy is the foundation of the EPI mission and the pursuit of stewardship through experiential learning is at the core.
 Students get to know nature and they love it.

 Experiential learning is the goal, but the journey begins in the classroom for most students.
-EPI is piloting new curriculum, webinars, and workshops designed to support the extraordinary teachers who are instilling a love of nature and the environment in their students every day.
+EPI is piloting new storylines, webinars, and workshops designed to support the extraordinary teachers who are instilling a love of nature and the environment in their students every day.
 The EPI Classroom is free, online, and can be adapted to a variety of teaching and learning formats.
 The goal is to foster inquiry and inspire students to pursue answers using nature in the classroom and nature as the classroom.

 EPI Classroom Learning Progressions